Free Daily Headlines

 One customer affected by the planned outage says the city's change in the wording of its alert from a boil water advisory to a system pressure advisory is misleading because it fails to explicitly warn of contamination.

-"We have 900 people and businesses that will be affected by the planned water line work starting tomorrow," said Kim Hetzler, who lives in the affected area.
+"We have 900 people and businesses that will be affected by the planned water line work starting tomorrow," said Kim Hetzler, who lives in the water outage area.
 "I hope the city council will decide to inform the public that there is an actual boil water advisory starting tomorrow and not classify it as 'a system pressure alert.'”

 City Manager John Connet said the two advisories "basically mean the same thing."